 Morbid obesity: A diagnosed condition in which the body weight exceeds the medically recommended weight by either 100 pounds or is twice the medically recommended weight in the most recent body mass index (BMI) tables for a person of the same height, age, and mobility as the covered person.
-For Aetna and Empire plans, the BMI is greater than 40 kilograms per meter squared or equal to or greater than 35 kilograms per meter squared with a co-morbid medical condition, including hypertension; a cardiopulmonary condition; sleep apnea; or diabetes.
+For Aetna and Empire Plans, the BMI is greater than 40 kilograms per meter squared or equal to or greater than 35 kilograms per meter squared with a co-morbid medical condition, including hypertension; a cardiopulmonary condition; sleep apnea; or diabetes.

-Network pharmacy: Registered and licensed pharmacies, including mail-order pharmacies that participate in the network.
+Network pharmacy: A registered and licensed pharmacy, including a mail-order pharmacy that participates in the network.

-Network provider: A provider that participates in the health plan network in which you enrolled.
+Network provider: A provider that participates in the health plan network you enrolled in.